-The HVMN Podcast is designed to help you perform, fuel, and eat better.
-Nothing is off-limits.
-Geoffrey Woo, your host, is here to discuss the cutting-edge, pick apart outdated traditions, and find the source of truth with professionals at the top of their field.
+Geoffrey Woo, your host and CEO of HVMN, is here to discuss the cutting-edge, pick apart outdated traditions, and find the source of truth.

 Diving into the mother of all biomarkers: Heart rate variability.
 It is an accurate measure of the autonomic nervous system - which responds to nearly everything from how you exercise, recover, eat, sleep, and perceive stress.
 Jason Moore, CEO of EliteHRV, joins the podcast to discuss the basics and nuances of HRV and how it ties into optimal performance and health.